 - You must be at least 18 years of age.

-- A full UK driving licence is required.
+- A full UK driving licence is required (held for at least 12 months).

 - A full and valid passport is required.